 In all likelihood, this pattern could serve as a blueprint for the disruption of other industries as well.
 With the rise of 3D printers, even manufacturing-intensive industries could be disrupted by platforms.
 The ability to buy designs and print out objects could reshape the way companies design and deliver products.

 Traditionally, advertising has served as the dominant model for creating awareness about an offering.
 Advertising, however, has been neither sustainable nor scalable as a growth strategy.
-Scaling advertising requires additional infusion of money, and may in fact yield diminishing returns in certain cases.
+Scaling advertising requires an additional infusion of money, and may, in fact, yield diminishing returns in certain cases.